curio-research/treaty-contracts/README.md

-# Treaty V0
+# Treaty V0 Contracts

 Treaty is a fully on-chain 4X strategy game.
 In Treaty, players are able to express and enforce social contracts (i.e. treaties) through code.

-This repository contains the core smart contracts and tests for game.
+This repository contains the core smart contracts, tests, and deployment code for the game.

 For more details, see [Treaty Technical Overview](https://blog.curio.gg/how-we-built-this-treaty-technical-overview/) from our blog.